Board and Committees

 Join the Membership Committee, which recruits and welcomes new members.
 Help us reach out to neighbors who may be unaware of our existence, or the many ways that they can benefit from participation.

-We meet every month or two in one of our homes, with cookies (the kind you eat, not the ones that invade your privacy).
+In normal times we meet every month or two in one of our homes, with cookies (the kind you eat, not the ones that invade your privacy).
 In between meetings, we give CC@H a visible presence at our social and cultural events and in our communities.
 Being on a committee is a terrific way to get to know other members, develop a deeper understanding of all that CC@H offers and have a say in how we develop.

 Karen Bokat - email@example.comSusan Post - firstname.lastname@example.org